 As with other syncing processes, like the BBS’s convergence passes and the Cloud Controller’s Diego sync, the Rep performs a periodic check to sync the number of

 ActualLRPs it has on record from the BBS—LRPs that the BBS has recorded as assigned to cells—with reports directly from the containers about the work they are doing.
 If the Rep begins to report high sync duration times, the slowdown might point to problems with the BBS.
-PCF recommends setting a warning threshold of five seconds and a critical alert threshold of around 10 seconds for this metric.
+Pivotal recommends setting a warning threshold of five seconds and a critical alert threshold of around 10 seconds for this metric.

 Correct routing tables are necessary for the Gorouter to monitor which application instances are available so it can route traffic appropriately.
 The Route-Emitter on each cell sends an update to the BBS whenever there are any changes in registered routes, and it also periodically sends an up-to-date image of the full routing table.